-193 According to UK Digital Upfronts 2015, Enders Analysis, "YouTube again emphasised its reach among 16-34s at a time when TV viewing among millennials is in steady decline. (...)
+470 According to UK Digital Upfronts 2015, Enders Analysis, "YouTube again emphasised its reach among 16-34s at a time when TV viewing among millennials is in steady decline. (...)
 This was at the heart of Google's pitch to brands last, but there was a more specific pitch this time [:] (...) brand advertisers seeking to reach 16-34s should move 24% of TV ad budgets to YouTube to optimize reach and efficiency".

-194 Only Denmark kept the prohibition of product placement for programmes produced in Denmark
+471Only Denmark kept the prohibition of product placement for programmes produced in Denmark

-195 Study on Defining a framework for the monitoring of advertising rules under the Audiovisual Media Services Directive
+472 Study on Defining a framework for the monitoring of advertising rules under the Audiovisual Media Services Directive

-196 Data on administrative and compliance costs to be provided in the IA study on commercial communications and in the analysis of ERGA questionnaire.
+473 Data on administrative and compliance costs to be provided in the IA study on commercial communications and in the analysis of ERGA questionnaire.
 As regards substantive compliance costs for TV broadcasters, most of the respondents to the survey on costs and benefits reported low costs to their business.
 This may be explained in particular by the fact that Member States have stricter rules than those in the Directive (in some cases they were in place even before the adoption of the Directive).
 In addition, according to preliminary results from the Impact Assessment study, quantitative rules (both for volume and interruptions) have led to low costs of compliance for audiovisual media service providers in terms of resources and equipment/ technology.

-197 Ofcom, EL, NL
+474 Ofcom, EL, NL

-198 In the US, TV ad spend for 2014 was \$69.4 billion with a mid-level forecast of \$3.5 billion for product placement.
+475 In the US, TV ad spend for 2014 was \$69.4 billion with a mid-level forecast of \$3.5 billion for product placement.
 In the UK, the ad market for 2014 was worth £3.56 billion, with product placement capturing £3.5 million of this market.
-Source: OFCOM reply to the survey on cost and benefits of the AVMSD-
+Source: OFCOM reply to the survey on cost and benefits of the AVMSD a 10%-15% increase476.
+Indeed, most broadcasters, in their replies to the 2015 Public consultation, agreed that product placement rules should be clarified and simplified.